Face to Face (photograph)

-Face to Face is a photograph of Canadian Pte.
-Patrick Cloutier and Anishinaabe warrior Brad Larocque staring each other down during the Oka Crisis.
-It was taken on September 1, 1990 by Shaney Komulainen, and has become one of Canada's most famous images.
+Face to Face is a photograph of Canadian Army soldier Patrick Cloutier and Ojibwe activist Brad Larocque staring each other down during the Oka Crisis.
+It was taken on September 1, 1990, by Shaney Komulainen, and has become one of Canada's most famous images.

 Events

 Komulainen was working as a freelance photographer for The Canadian Press.
 On September 1, she had been assigned to the South Shore, the site of the Mohawk blockade of the Mercier Bridge.
 She heard on the radio that the Canadian Army was moving, and called to secure permission from Canadian Press manager Bill Grimshaw to go to the area known as "The Pines" where the photograph was taken.